EliSacch/score-tracker/README.md

 ## Credits

+### Code

+The code for adding an event listener using data-type was taken from the [Code Institute course](https://codeinstitute.net/global/)

+Lesson: Love Maths Walkthrough Project - Adding some JavaScript - Creating Event Listeners.

 ### Content

 - Instructions on how to ##### were taken from [Site name](link)

 - The icons were taken from [Font Awesome](https://fontawesome.com/)

 - The following fonts, used for the project, are from [Google Fonts](https://fonts.google.com/):
   -
   -